glandfried/TrueSkillThroughTime/README.md

 It is interesting to see that the skill of tennis players did not increase so much over the years: on the contrary the players of the 1980s were more skilled than those of the 1990s, and reached a skill similar to what Federer, Nadal and Djokovic had in 2020.

-The 10th player in the all-time ATP rankings, Hewitt, is only a product of the window of opportunity that opened in 2000; and the 4th most skilled player, Murray, is ranked 14th, just above Nastase.
+The 10th player in the all-time ATP rankings, Hewitt, is only a product of the window of opportunity that was opened in the year 2000; and the 4th most skilled player, Murray, is ranked 14th, just above Nastase.

 The **models commonly used in industry and academia** (TrueSkill, Glicko, Item-Response Theory) are based on an ad-hoc solution that prevents them both from having good initial estimates and from guaranteeing comparability between estimates separated in time.